j256/eclemma-failure/README.md

-The following is a small test program that demonstrates a strange issue with Junit, Easymock, and EclEmma/Jacoco.
+The following is a small test program that demonstrates a strange issue with Junit, Easymock, Commons Logging, and EclEmma/Jacoco.
 EclEmma is a (usually awesome) coverage tool that runs under eclipse and maven via jacoco plugin.

 See:
 	https://stackoverflow.com/questions/65511268/getting-a-no-coverage-data-has-been-collected-using-emma-and-eclipse